A Sharee Silerio Production

 It is often difficult for the people around us to see that we are suffering when we are smiling, being promoted at work, making moves in our businesses or “balancing” our careers, families and love lives.
 It can be hard to make sense of depression, anxiety or an eating disorder when we are deemed “successful” in others’ eyes.

-Through this documentary, I want to deconstruct the stigmas surrounding mental health; help those around us realize that mental illness does not “look” any particular way; create a safe, loving place for black women to share their truth; and help black women experiencing the same challenges see that they are not alone and that healing is possible.
+Through this documentary, I want to deconstruct the stigmas surrounding mental health; help those around us realize that mental illness does not “look” any particular way; create a safe, loving space for black women to share their truth; and help black women experiencing the same challenges see that they are not alone and that healing is possible.
 I also want black women to know that they matter, their pain matters and they are loved.

 “Black Girl, Bleu” will feature interviews with black women who have or are currently experiencing a mental health crisis; conversations with therapists regarding the particular mental health challenges black women face; and resources to cultivate healing and self-love.
 During all interviews, a licensed therapist will be on-site.